oracle-livelabs/multicloud/weblogic-toolkit-ui/deploy-operator-ocw/deploy-operator-ocw.md

 1. Click **WebLogic Operator**.
 Specify the following configuration details and click **Install Operator**.

     **Kubernetes Namespace** - The Kubernetes namespace to which to install the operator.
 Leave the **default** value.<br>

     **Kubernetes Service Account** - The Kubernetes service account for the operator to use when making Kubernetes API requests.
 Leave the **default** value.<br>

     **Helm Release Name to Use for Operator Installation** - The Helm release name to use to identify this installation.
 Leave the **default** value.<br>

+    **WebLogic Kubernetes Operator Version to Install** - Use the latest version as **default**.

  ![WebLogic Operator](images/weblogic-operator.png)

     > **For your information only:**<br>
-    > !By default, the operator’s **Image Tag to Use** field is set to the image tag corresponding to the latest operator release version on the GitHub Container Registry.<br>
+    > By default, the operator’s **Image Tag to Use** field is set to the image tag corresponding to the latest operator release version on the GitHub Container Registry.<br>
     > The operator needs to know which WebLogic domains in the Kubernetes cluster it will manage.
 It does this at the Kubernetes namespace level, so any WebLogic domain in a Kubernetes namespace the operator is configured to manage will be managed by the operator instance being installed.<br>
     > For **Kubernetes Namespace Selection Strategy** field, we select **Label Selector**, which means any Kubernetes namespace with a **weblogic-operator=enabled** label will be managed by this operator.<br>
  ![Operator Image](images/operator-image.png)